-Scientists at the University of Nottingham in the UK hope that an RPA-based bacteriophage amplification technology, that has been developed to diagnose early bovine tuberculosis (BTB) infection in the peripheral blood of cattle1, could also be adapted for the rapid detection of mycobacterial infections in other species such as goats, pigs and llamas.
+Scientists at the University of Nottingham in the UK hope that an RPA-based bacteriophage amplification technology, that has been developed to diagnose early bovine tuberculosis (BTB) infection in the peripheral blood of cattle1, could also be adapted for the rapid detection of mycobacterial infections in other animal species such as goats, pigs and llamas.

 Because mycobacteria grow very slowly and are challenging to culture, the current test for M. bovis is based on a skin test that detects the animal’s immunological response to either past or present infection with the bacterium.
 Bacteriophage amplification technology is an alternative approach, which exploits bacteriophages that infect and replicate in mycobacterial cells as a surrogate for growth of the bacterium itself.
 The species-specific bacteriophages infect only viable mycobacterial cells in a sample, replicate in them and then lyse the bacterial cells, releasing virus and bacterial DNA, target sequences of which can be amplified, traditionally using PCR, and detected.